2017 / Scott Lawlor

 Transition begins with “Sacred Ground,” which was intended to convey the sense of stillness and quiet that was in Joe’s home for the last ten days of his life.
 The hospice caregivers told the family that Joe was in transition and that the room where he was sleeping was sacred ground.
 The use of the organ for this piece emphasizes the spirituality of the experience while offering peace and solace.
 “Whispering Voices” is very ethereal with both male and female choral voices (no lyrics).
 The piece was inspired by an experience Scott’s mother had while sitting with Joe one night and hearing voices but finding that no one was there.
 She interpreted this as the angels telling her that they were ready for Joe.
 The voices are otherworldly and mysterious, but also comforting and quiet.
 “Momentary Presence” was improvised to convey Scott’s sensing a physical presence as he sat at Joe’s bedside one afternoon.
 Darkness occasionally weaves in and out of the piece, but there is no fear.
 The title track represents Scott’s interpretation of the angels calling Joe home to a place with no pain.
 This twenty-seven minute piece is serene and dreamlike, and makes me think of many paintings of mortals ascending through the clouds to their new heavenly home as beams of light break through the clouds.
 “The Last Goodbye” expresses Scott’s sadness at bidding his brother farewell for the last time.
 Performed with a piano sound and lots of reverb, the emotions are very deep and very tangible.
 About halfway into the piece, lighter shimmering instrumentation enters, beautifully expressing that Joe’s transition is complete and that he is now at peace.

 Transition is an amazing and deeply affecting musical journey through one of the most difficult experiences we humans can have.
 Many thanks to Scott Lawlor for sharing such a personal time in his life with us.
-Transition is available from BandCamp.
+Transition is available from BandCamp, Amazon and iTunes.
 Highly recommended!

 July 9, 2018